huntergps/handbook-docs/FuseJS/3 - Observables.md

 #### $(tryRemove:tryRemove(value))
 Tries to remove the first occurence of `value` from the @(Observable:observables) list of values.
-Returns true if sucessfull, and false otherwise.
+Returns true if successful, and false otherwise.

 	var shapes = Observable("Round", "Square", "Rectangular");
 	if(shapes.tryRemove("Rectangular")) {